OpenHFT/Chronicle-Map/README.md

 // this is to go on server 1
-TcpReplicationConfig tcpReplicationConfigServer1 = TcpReplicationConfig.of(serverPort1);
+TcpConfig tcpConfigServer1 = TcpConfig.of(serverPort1);

 // this is to go on server 2
-TcpReplicationConfig tcpReplicationConfigServer2 = TcpReplicationConfig.of(serverPort2,
+TcpConfig tcpConfigServer2 = TcpConfig.of(serverPort2,
         inetSocketAddress1);

 // this is to go on server 3
-TcpReplicationConfig tcpReplicationConfigServer3 = TcpReplicationConfig.of(serverPort3,
+TcpConfig tcpConfigServer3 = TcpConfig.of(serverPort3,
         inetSocketAddress1,inetSocketAddress2);
 ```